dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Terminologies.md

 - WinRM - Windows Remote Management
 	- MS implementation of the WS-Management protocol
 	- Intended audience is IT professionals - who write scripts to automate the management of servers - and Independent Software Vendor (ISV) developers, who want to obtain data for management applications.
+- SSDP - Simple Service Discovery Protocol
+	- A network protocol based on the Internet protocol suite for advertisement and discovery of network services and presence information.
 -